edwork/homeassistant-peloton-sensor/README.md

 ### ToDo
 * Configuration within the HA Web Interface (required for official HASS integration)
+* Error Handling of unsuccessful login
+* Error Handling of an unexpected API Change
+* MegaTemplate for people who wish to expose more attributes as sensors

 ### Final Thoughts
 Pull requests and issues are very welcome!
 At the moment the integration works but should be considered as beta.